 With an RCS (Radar Cross Section) of a small light aircraft, when the SR-71 was found on radar it was too late for a SAM computer to estimate its direction for a successful kill.
 The range and the bearing of the SR-71 was also denied to the enemy by jamming its devices with the use of the sophisticated electronic countermeasures (ECM) transported by the Blackbird.

-Not only SAMs failed to catch the Blackbird: even the the fastest Soviet fighter jets lacked the necessary speed to reach the SR-71.
+Not only did SAMs fail to catch the Blackbird, even the the fastest Soviet fighter jets lacked the necessary speed to reach the SR-71.

 “First of all, the SR-71 flies too high and too fast.
 The MiG-25 cannot reach it or catch it.
 Secondly…the missiles are useless above 27,000 meters [88,000 feet], and as you know, the SR-71 cruises much higher.
 But even if we could reach it, our missiles lack the velocity to overtake the SR-71 if they are fired in a tail chase.
 And if they are fired head-on, the guidance systems cannot adjust quickly enough to the high closing speed”.

 Moreover, as told by the former Blackbird pilot Col. Richard H. Graham in his book “SR-71 The Complete Illustrated History of THE BLACKBIRD The World’s Highest , Fastest Plane”, Belenko’s missiles would have not worked because “Most air- to-air missiles are optimized to maneuver in the thicker air below around 30,000 feet in order to shoot down an enemy plane.
 Firing at the SR-71, cruising at 75,000 feet, the air is so thin that any maneuvering capability of the missile is practically nonexistent.”